tsyne/tsyne/README.md

 ## Widget Styling System

-Jyne includes a CSS-like styling system inspired by [Swiby](https://github.com/jeanlazarou/swiby), allowing you to separate presentation from structure.
+Tsyne includes a CSS-like styling system inspired by [Swiby](https://github.com/jeanlazarou/swiby), allowing you to separate presentation from structure.
 Define styles once in a stylesheet module, and they automatically apply to widgets based on their type.

 ### Quick Start with Styling